 Students in Global Sustainability study track will be awarded the degree Master of Social Sciences.
 By choosing the module in Global Forestry Sustainability as part of their advanced studies, students will have the choice to be awarded the degree of Master of Science (Agriculture and Forestry) upon their graduation instead.

 If you already are a student in some other masters degree programme at the University of Helsinki, but would like to study ECGS courses, that is possible.
 ECGS offers study modules also for other Helsinki University students.
 These modules are: Food and sustainability, Consumer citizens and sustainability transitions courses and Environmental policy and economics.
-If you are interested to join single courses, instead of modules, see the ECGS Weboodi course descriptions.
+If you are interested to join single courses instead of modules, see the ECGS Weboodi course descriptions and contact the person in charge to find out about the possibility to join the course.